A Primer on Zadoff Chu Sequences: ZC in LTE and 5G

 \textbf{Initial downlink synchronization}.
 This is the first step for a UE to begin a connection with a BS.
 Synchronization is not only how the UE acquires the BS timing, but also how it receives the key system information necessary for subsequent communication.
 Specifically, the Primary Synchronization Sequence (PSS) in LTE is based on a $\Nzc = 63$ sequence, and values $q=29, 34, 25$ are used (a different value of $q$ for each sector, usually).
 The reasons for choosing an odd but not prime number for $\Nzc$ are unclear to me.
 The rationale for choosing those three specific root indices $q$ is based on their superior auto and crosscorrelations under fractional timing and frequency offsets, as demonstrated in \cite{Sesia}.
 That is, in the event of a frequency offset of say, 7.5 KHz (half a subcarrier) between either different sectors or due to carrier misalignment for a specific sector, the desirable theoretical properties of the true ZC sequences are compromised anyway.
 Also, the sequences for $q=29$ and $q=34$ are complex conjugates of each other and so a single correlator can be used to detect both, which allows some desirable complexity reduction at the UE.

-In 5G, the PSS is however no longer a ZC sequence but rather is based on m-sequences (PN codes) of length 127.
+In 5G, the PSS is no longer a ZC sequence, but rather is based on PN sequences of length 127.

-\textbf{Random access.} This is how the UE gains access to the network.
+\textbf{Random access.} This is how the UE gains access to the network and sends initial information, including possibly a small data payload.
 Because the UE has not yet been admitted to the network, it does not have a scheduled time/frequency slot for uplink transmissions.
 Thus the uplink random access channel should be robust to many UEs simultaneously transmitting at slightly different timing offsets: a perfect setting for ZC sequences which have both strong shifted cross correlation properties.

-Specifically, the Physical Random Access Channel (PRACH) uses $\Nzc = 839$ for the long preamble and $\Nzc = 139$ for the short preamble, in both LTE and 5G NR.
+Specifically, the Physical Random Access Channel (PRACH) uses $\Nzc = 839$ for the long PRACH preamble and $\Nzc = 139$ for the short PRACH preamble, in both LTE and 5G NR.

 \textbf{Uplink control information.} The physical uplink control channel (PUCCH) is used by the UEs to convey channel state information and ACK/NAKs, as well as requests to transmit.
 All the UEs share the PUCCH, so they periodically use it and also benefit from the use of a spreading code to allow multiple UEs to send control information at the same time and frequency.